Table of Contents

-How Noise Cancellation May Affect the Brain
+How Noise Cancellation Could Affect Listening Skills

-Real Cases and Expert Warnings
+Real Cases and Expert Observations

-Claire Benton, Vice President of the British Academy of Audiology, explains that isolating the brain from natural sound environments may hinder the development of listening skills.
-If a person primarily hears controlled sounds, such as music or podcasts, their brain may struggle to adjust to real-world noise.
+“Isolating the brain from natural sound environments may slow the development of listening skills.
+If a person mainly hears music or podcasts, the brain has fewer chances to process complex sounds in real-life settings.”

 The Rise in APD Diagnoses Among Young People